Top American, Chinese defence officials vie for influence in Asia-Pacific | Law-Order

 “We will certainly take them to a new level,” he said at the time.

-On the sidelines of the conference in Singapore, Austin plans to meet with “key leaders to advance US defence partnerships across the region in support of our shared vision for a free and open Indo-Pacific anchored in ASEAN centrality,'' the Defence Department said, referring to the Association of Southeast Asian Nations.
+On the sidelines of the conference in Singapore, Austin plans to meet with “key leaders to advance U.S. defence partnerships across the region in support of our shared vision for a free and open Indo-Pacific anchored in ASEAN centrality,'' the Defence Department said.

 Austin asked Li to meet with him in Singapore, but China turned down the request, Pentagon press secretary Brig.
 Gen. Pat Ryder told reporters in Washington.